Grow these Basil Companion Plants to promote the best growth of the herb. They are easy to plant and offer fresh supplies for the kitchen!

 Growing asparagus, along with basil, attracts ladybugs that work on preventing aphids and other pests.
 Basil plants also help in deterring asparagus beetle that damages tender tips of asparagus shoots.

 Borage is a flowering herb and a favorite of pollinators that also helps in repelling bugs.
-It also aids in improving the taste and growth of the basil plant.
+It also helps in improving the taste and growth of the basil plant.

 3. Chives, Oregano, and Chamomile